 Only canned, bagged and boxed goods are needed – no perishable groceries, opened containers, glass containers, frozen food, or paper or household goods, please.
-Please refer to Manna’s “Most Needed Foods List,” and even copy it for distribution with your bags if you like.
+Please refer to Manna’s “Most Needed Foods List,” and even copy it for distribution with your notes if you like.

 How to Participate:

-- Saturday morning, November 4th–Distribute bags to your neighbors.
-It’s best to go with a buddy from the troop or a parent.
+Saturday morning, November 3rd Distribute sticky notes to your neighbors.
+It’s best to go with a buddy from the pack or a parent.
 Do not enter a home for any reason.
-Again, if other scouts live in your neighborhood, coordinate with them to divide up the territory.
-You can suggest that they leave any donations on their front doorstep on Saturday morning, November 11th, by no later than, say, 10 a.m.
+If other scouts live in your neighborhood, coordinate with them to divide up the territory.
+Keep a written list of addresses where you left notes!